 THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 This class is perfect for those who want to learn more about the canine digestive system.
-How to assess it and what to do with the findings.
-We will look at indications and contraindications for treatment and functional osteopathic techniques that can be used alone or to support veterinary led treatment.
+How to assess it, and what to do with the findings.
+We will look at indications and contraindications for treatment and functional osteopathic techniques that can be used alone or to support vet-led treatment.

 This module includes: Taught content online, assessments, assignments, a practical workshop and self-directed study time).
 Typically to be taken at the same time as Part 1 and Part 3

 This module is designed for canine osteopathic/musculoskeletal professionals with solid academic knowledge and significant hands-on experience in canine osteopathic medicine.
 Students must have completed the Canine Diploma (or an equivalent) unless they are a canine osteopath already and wish to attend for CPD purposes only.
 Proof of prior experience and education is essential.

 - A solid foundation of musculoskeletal and biomechanical knowledge of the canine model;

 - A well-versed background in canine anatomy and neuro-anatomy;